Understanding South Devon

 Adapting to a changing climate

 South Devon’s unique geography makes it particularly vulnerable to climate change.
 Rising sea levels threaten coastal communities, while increased flooding and droughts disrupt ecosystems and livelihoods.
-We're developing strategies for South Devon that take a holistic view of the systems at work here.
+We're gathering 'points of fragility' where systems clash or are at risk, and issues like vulnerability and isolation and exploring lived experience through creative interventions, field reporting and mapping.
+At the same time, we are developing strategies for South Devon that take a holistic view of the systems at work here.

 View our projects

-South Devon’s economy relies heavily on tourism, agriculture and small businesses.
-While these sectors are vital, they also face pressures from rising costs, environmental degradation and the challenges of the future.
-We’re exploring innovative funding models and supporting local initiatives that balance economic growth with ecological health.
+South Devon’s economy relies heavily on the tourism, agriculture and care sectors, plus a network of small businesses, all of which face pressures from rising costs, environmental degradation and the challenges of an unknown future.
+With partners, we’re mapping region-wide action for climate and nature, and exploring funding models for a 'bioregional economic ecosystem' to support local initiatives in order to balance economic growth with ecological health.

 View our projects